Last updated October 30, 2020.

 The City has invested nearly $50 million in immigration legal services so that immigrant New Yorkers have access to case representation, emergency planning (such as parental designations and standby guardianship planning), and more.

 ActionNYC is for every immigrant New Yorker.
 It offers free, safe immigration legal help in a network of trusted community organizations and schools, and can help connect you to free, safe immigration legal help in your community.

 It is important to meet with an immigration attorney to learn more about your options and rights in an encounter with federal immigration enforcement.

 You must make an appointment to receive services.
 To make an appointment, call 800-354-0365 between 9AM-6PM, Monday - Friday or call 311 and say "ActionNYC."

 If you are approached by federal immigration enforcement agents, such as ICE, be aware that you have rights.
-Download our fact sheet to learn more about what to do in an encounter with immigration enforcement.
+Download our fact sheet in multiple languages to learn more about what to do in an encounter with immigration enforcement.

 The Immigrant Defense Project has also developed materials on rights in encounters with federal immigration enforcement that we're sharing with the community:

 For people looking for information after a loved one is detained by federal immigration enforcement, answers to frequently asked questions can be found in multiple languages from the New York Legal Assistance Group, Make the Road New York, and UnLocal.

 Brooklyn Defender Services, the ACLU, WITNESS, and the Refugee and Immigrant Center for Education and Legal Services (RAICES) have developed the We Have Rights immigrant empowerment series made up of five short animated videos, four of them in seven languages, about what to do in the top four situations in which immigrants are confronted by ICE.

 Know Your Rights (KYR) events are held across the city to help inform New Yorkers about their legal rights, including when interacting with federal immigration enforcement.